UniversalDependencies/docs/_eu-dep/punct.md

 Two kinds of punctuations can be distinguished:

-* Puntuation acting as a conjunction
+* Puntuation acting as a conjunction in coordinations
 * The rest of the punctuation marks

 1. Punctuation in coordination